julian-rose/FreeRTOS-for-Agon/README.md

 <h4>MOS versions</h4>
 FreeRTOS for Agon is built to Quark MOS version 1.04.
 Version 1.03 may work, but has not been tested.
 FreeRTOS will work with Console8 2.x versions of MOS, but has not been tested.
-Console8-specific MOS and VDP functions are not yet supported.
+Console8-specific MOS and VDP functions are targetted for inclusion in the delta capability.

 <h2>Project</h2>
 FreeRTOS / MOS for Agon Light is a highly configurable, multi-capability